What Is an Angel Investor? What to Know About Business Angels

 But startups can’t always make it from seed to other stages.
 And that’s where angel investors step in.

 They often offer experience, advice and a network of connections as well.
 For example, look at the investors from the show Shark Tank.
 The “sharks” have specific business experience and are willing to invest their own money.
 If a technology startup goes on the show, it will often look for a shark with a background in technology.
 That’s because the shark knows the business, the industry and the people.
 And having that investor’s name on the project can bring reputation and credibility.

 Overall, angel investors can provide money and guidance to improve a business.
 But if you’re looking for investors, there’s a question you might be asking…

 What Do Business Angels Look For?

-When business angels look to invest, they usually don’t have much information.
+When business angels look to invest, they usually don’t have much information about the businesses.
 Sometimes startups haven’t sold a single product yet.
-So what do angel investors look for?
+So, what do angel investors look for?

 A study published in the Journal of Business Venturing suggests that they look at personality.
 Someone who is passionate about the business and its mission is more likely to get the interest of business angels.
 However, the study also implies that older investors favor passion over younger ones.